StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 Northwestern University (1986-1987).</a> This year of course-work was an incredibly valuable and intense initiation into the methods and practices of theoretical science and engineering.
-Although I found life at NU enjoyable and fulfilling, my urge to dive into theoretical physics drove me to leave the applied maths program after a masters.
+Although I found life at Northwestern enjoyable and fulfilling, my urge to dive into theoretical physics drove me to leave the applied maths program after a masters.

 </p>